castle-engine/cge-www/htdocs/wp/wp-content/plugins/query-monitor/readme.txt

 No, I do not accept donations.
 If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

 ## Changelog ##

+### 3.6.1 ###

+* Adjust the bottom margin when the QM panel is open so QM doesn't cover the bottom of the page.
+Works more often than not.
+* Prevent QM from triggering a fatal itself if a fatal occurs before the HTML dispatcher is loaded.
+* Add an informational message to the template output when template hooks are in use.
+* Fix errors caused by missing user or group IDs when collecting environment data.
+* Add TextMate to list of supported editors.
+* Demote some cache warnings to informational messages.
+* Support passing backtrace to `QM_Backtrace`.

 ### 3.6.0 ###